jeremy-w/current-shorthand/manual/phonetic.md

   ![]({{ S }}/əə.jpg)
   'high down-loop'
   (ə; əə).
-  The short vowel is written only in co tractions, such as
+  The short vowel is written only in contractions, such as
   ![(ə)]({{ S }}/ə_ring_initial.jpg) **her,** being otherwise expressed by the simple stroke.
   The long vowel always keeps its shape when final,